 Plant Protein vs Collagen for Hair: Fast Facts

-- Complete vs incomplete: Lupin includes all 9 essential amino acids.
+- Complete vs incomplete: Lupin provides all nine essential amino acids.
 Collagen lacks tryptophan.

-- Vegan & sustainable: Lupin Gold is plant-based and grown in WA.
-Collagen is animal-derived.
+- Vegan and sustainable: Lupin Gold is plant-based and grown in Western Australia.

 Frequently Asked Questions